HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - You can tap into the creative (and chaotic) unconscious mind through **big picture thinking**, i.e. zooming out so that you can recognize patterns and pick your aim. *Creativity is about connection*.
 - You can tap into the productive (and ordered) conscious mind through deep & narrowed-down focus, i.e. now that you got your aim, tap into flow state to aid your execution. *Productivity is about clarity & execution*.
 - When your creative work aligns with the goals and tasks you have planned for a specific work block, you meet the requirements for reaching the flow state.
-- As a content creator, it is your job to create, produce, and *remix* from a database of content, quotes, anecdotes, metaphors, problems, benefits, topics, ideas, words, and other things that will lead to you creating truly unique content.
+- As a content creator, it is your job to create, produce, and *remix* from a database of content, quotes, anecdotes, metaphors, problems, [[Entrepreneurship#The values |benefits]], topics, ideas, words, and other things that will lead to you creating truly unique content.
 > Your content is the projection of your mind that creates a world for others to explore.
 ## Research
 - Everything you consume (or research) now has practical application.
 Which areas of your life can it apply to?
 You will only know this if you are intentional when improving your personal and professional life — life itself is inspiration.